 - Identify Abnormal Findings: Review the assessment data and identify any abnormal findings, such as elevated heart rate, low blood pressure, crackles in the lungs, or peripheral edema.

 - Prioritize Problems: Prioritize the patient's problems based on their severity and potential impact on the patient's well-being.
-For example, hypoxemia should be addressed before edema.
+As an example, hypoxemia should be addressed before edema.

 - Formulate Nursing Diagnoses: Develop nursing diagnoses based on the assessment data and prioritized problems.
 Common nursing diagnoses for patients with heart failure include: